fxamacker/cbor/README.md

 ## Status

 v2.5.0 was released on Sunday, August 13, 2023 with new features and important bug fixes.
-It is fuzz tested and production quality.
+It is fuzz tested and production quality after extended beta [v2.5.0-beta](https://github.com/fxamacker/cbor/releases/tag/v2.5.0-beta) (Dec 2022) -> [v2.5.0](https://github.com/fxamacker/cbor/releases/tag/v2.5.0) (Aug 2023).

 __IMPORTANT__:  👉 Before upgrading from v2.4 or older release, please read the notable changes highlighted in the release notes.  v2.5.0 is a large release with bug fixes to error handling for extraneous data in `Unmarshal`, etc. that should be reviewed before upgrading.

 See [v2.5.0 release notes](https://github.com/fxamacker/cbor/releases/tag/v2.5.0) for list of new features, improvements, and bug fixes.

+See ["Version and API Changes"](https://github.com/fxamacker/cbor#versions-and-api-changes) section for more info about version numbering, etc.

 <!--
 <details><summary>👉 Benchmark Comparison: v2.4.0 vs v2.5.0</summary><p/>